vijithassar/bisonica/CONTRIBUTING.md

 # Documentation

 Internals are thoroughly documented with [JSDoc](https://jsdoc.app/).
-To build the documentation locally, run `yarn run documentation` and then view the generated HTML files in your web browser.
+To build the documentation locally, run `npm run documentation` and then view the generated HTML files in your web browser.

 # Architecture